 SILVER American Style VIENN NESE WALTZ Approved Figures 1.
 Left and Right Turns with Underarm Turns 8.
 Canter Lilts and Canter Spins 2.
 Progressive Fifth Positions 9.
 Canter Pivots Up to 2 bars 3.
 Open Left Turn, Open Right Turn 10.
 Body/Picture Lines: Oversway, Same Foot Lunge, Right & Left Lunges, Contra Check, Explosion, Developés, Hover-maximum of 2 bars.
 Opposite feet only except for Same Foot Lunge .
-4. Continuity/Progressive Twinkles danced with 123 timing in any allowable Hold, Position, Proximity with/without turn(Running Steps, Traveling Cross, In and Out, Butterfly, Flip Flops, Hand to Hand Back to Back, Parallel Runs) 11.
-Basic Standing Spin in Traditional and Alt.
-Traditional Holds only.
-Up to 2 bars.
-Both partners feet are on the floor .
+4. Continuity/Progressive Twinkles danced with 123 timing in any allowable Hold, Position, Proximity with/without turn( Running Steps, Traveling Cross, In and Out, Butterfly, Flip Flops, Hand to Hand Back to Back, Parallel Runs ) 11.
+Basic Runarounds.
+Traditional and Alt Traditional hold only, both partners running forward, feet on floor, up to 2 bars with 1 syncopation per bar.
+Both dancers moving their feet in synchronized timing.
 5. Spot Turn Combinations Back Spot and Forward Spot Turns/as in Fleckrel type movements 12.
 Kicks, Rondes, Developés no more than waist high 6.
 Chair and Slip Pivot 13.
-Swivels: Fans, Gem, Outside, Reverse 7.
+Swivels: Fans, Gems, Outside, Reverse 7.
 Fallaway Position 14.
-Right Shadow work on the same foot with Basic 123 timing.
-Restricted to 8 consecutive bars .
-HOLDS ALLOWED: All Bronze Holds • Handshake Hold • Alternative Hold Silver • Cross Hand Hold • No Hold One bar only.
-Note: 'Hand(s) to Body Hold" as defined is a Gold Level Hold only PROXIMITIES ALLOWED: All Bronze Proximities • Apart One bar only POSITIONS ALLOWED: All Bronze Positions And promenade position used for Fallaway movements.
+Right Shadow work restricted to a maximum of 8 consecutive bars including Entrance and Exit into and out of Shadow.
+SILVER VIENNESE WALTZ HOLDS ALLOWED: All Bronze Holds • Handshake Hold • Alternative Hold Silver • Cross Hand Hold • No Hold One bar only.
+Note: 'Hand(s) to Body Hold'' as defined is a Gold Level Hold only PROXIMITIES ALLOWED: All Bronze Proximities Apart One bar only POSITIONS ALLOWED: All Bronze Positions And promenade position used for Fallaway movements.
 Same Foot Lunge Position Right Shadow Position Same Foot (Lady in Front) is restricted to 8 consecutive bars.
 3/4 Time = 3 beats to a bar.
 TIMINGS ALLOWED: All Bronze Timings: 123, 1(23), 1(2)3 1(2)3 to or from Right Shadow Foot Change only Picture lines in allowable Holds and Positions maximum 2 bars Where Same Foot is allowed, a foot change timing (by the leader or follower) using Canter timing within the bar is allowed 2 bars maximum allowed for Picture lines in allowable Holds and Positions.